What Is a Mutual Fund?

 You can redeem your mutual fund shares at any time for their current market value.
 The value of mutual fund shares is determined daily, based on the total value of the fund divided by the number of shares purchased.
 The return and principal value of mutual fund shares fluctuate with market conditions; shares, when redeemed, may be worth more or less than their original cost.

 Purchasing shares in a mutual fund can give you access to a diversified portfolio, often without having to spend a large chunk of money and time deciding which types of individual securities to purchase on your own.
 In addition, you benefit from having your investment managed by a financial professional.
-Diversification is a method to help manage investment risk, but it does not guarantee against loss.
+Diversification is a method to help manage investment risk, but it does not guarantee a profit or protect against loss investment loss.

 Mutual funds are sold by prospectus.
 Please consider the investment objectives, risks, charges, and expenses carefully before investing.
 The prospectus, which contains this and other information about the investment company, can be obtained from your financial professional.
 Be sure to read the prospectus carefully before deciding whether to invest.